cryptolok/EPMG/README.md

 Since we add 2 characters in the end, they woun't count for complexity.

-We are left with 16 "random" characters selected out of Base64, so 64 possibility for each-one, which gives us:
+We are left with 16 "random" characters selected out of Base64, so 64 possibilities for each-one, which gives us:

 64^12 = 10^67 possibilities <=> log(64^16) in base of 2 = 96 random bits of entropy to guess theoretically, which is more than enough.

-However, pratically the total number of possibilities can be reduced to 10^3 * 26^13 * binom(13,7) = 10^57 <=> 82 bits, because of statistics.
+However, practically the total number of possibilities can be reduced to 10^3 * 26^13 * binom(13,7) = 10^57 <=> 82 bits, because of statistics.

 The probability of occurence in Base64 charset for:
 * decimals is 10/64 = 15%